 Compassionate use policy – VBL Therapeutics

 VBL Therapeutics is a clinical biopharmaceutical company focused on the discovery, development and commercialization of first-in-class treatments for cancer.
-VBL Therapeutics’ lead oncology product candidate VB-111 (ofranergene obadenovec) is a targeted anti-cancer gene-based biologic agent that is positioned to treat a wide range of solid tumors with current clinical trials in recurrent Glioblastoma (rGBM), ovarian cancer and thyroid cancer.
+VBL Therapeutics’ lead oncology product candidate VB-111 (ofranergene obadenovec) is a targeted anti-cancer gene-based biologic agent that is positioned to treat a wide range of solid tumors.

 We are committed to developing safe and effective therapies for patients, and strive to put patients first.
 Our goal is to provide first-in-class therapies to patients, as soon as possible, through thoughtful and efficient drug development.

 In general, VBL believes that participating in clinical trials is the best way for patients to access medicines prior to approval.
 In some extreme circumstances when this is not possible, patients with life-threatening diseases or conditions may seek special access to investigational medicines outside of a clinical trial setting.

 We recognize the importance of developing a Compassionate Use Policy and support the need for compassionate use programs.
 Our goal is to provide study drug access, at the appropriate time and in the correct context, for patients with life threatening diseases.

 A number of aspects are considered to determine whether or not to support compassionate use during the development process: